 Clarksville is a somewhat small city located in the state of Arkansas.
 With a population of 9,433 people and four constituent neighborhoods, Clarksville is the 43rd largest community in Arkansas.

-Clarksville is a blue-collar town, with 39.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Clarksville, you'll notice that it is more blue-collar than most other communities in America.
+39.71% of Clarksville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Clarksville is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Clarksville who work in office and administrative support (14.22%), sales jobs (10.20%), and teaching (6.63%).

 Clarksville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Clarksville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.91% of adults 25 and older in Clarksville have a college degree.
+The percentage of adults in Clarksville who are college-educated is close to the national average for all communities of 21.84%: 19.91% of the adults in Clarksville have a bachelor's degree or advanced degree.

 The per capita income in Clarksville in 2010 was $17,072, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $68,288 for a family of four.

 Clarksville is a very ethnically-diverse city.
 The people who call Clarksville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarksville residents report their race to be White, followed by Black or African-American.
 Clarksville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 22.52% of the city’s residents.
 Important ancestries of people in Clarksville include Irish, English, Scottish, and French .